Financial-Times/edtech-load-test/README.md

 - `ET_TEST_DURATION` - time for the tests to run, in seconds.
 Input into Jenkins build without `.env`
 - `ET_SESSION_ID` - login to http://lantern.ft.com/ get your session ID from cookies.
 Input into Jenkins build without `.env`
 - `ET_HOME_USERS` - number of users to access home pages.
 Input into Jenkins build without `.env`
 - `ET_HISTORICAL_USERS` - number of users to access historical pages.
 Input into Jenkins build without `.env`
+- `ET_PICKOFTHEDAY_USERS` - number of users to access the pick of the day page.
+Input into Jenkins build without `.env`
 - `ET_REALTIME_USERS` - number of users to access realtime pages.
 Input into Jenkins build without `.env`
 - `ET_REALTIME48_USERS` - number of users to access realtime pages.
 Input into Jenkins build without `.env`
 - `ET_SECTIONS_USERS` - number of users to access sections pages.
 Input into Jenkins build without `.env`